Suited for a makeover

 Of the News-Register

-Pursuing what the city’s consultant calls a medium-growth scenario for its proposed urban renewal district would require the city tospend some money up front for infrastructure improvements, primarily in the area along Lafayette and Alpine avenues in the Northwest Gateway District.
+Pursuing what the city’s consultant calls a medium-growth scenario for its proposed urban renewal district would require the city tospend some money up front for infrastructure improvements, primarily in the area along Lafayette and Alpine avenues in the Northeast Gateway District.